1 / 10

 Care Guide

-Plant in full sun in well-drained, lean, neutral to alkaline soil with a pH of 6.5–8.0.
-Space 4–5 feet (1.2–1.5 m) apart.
-Tolerates poor, rocky, and calcareous soils.
-Do not fertilise — excess nutrients produce lax growth.
+Plant in full sun in well-drained lean neutral to alkaline soil at pH 6.5-8.0.
+Space 4-5 feet (1.2-1.5 m) apart.
+Tolerates poor rocky and calcareous soils.
+The species does not need fertilization since excess nutrients produce lax growth.
 Water sparingly after establishment; drought-tolerant once rooted.
-Ensure sharp winter drainage — waterlogged soil is more damaging than cold.
-In the Pacific Northwest, this is the most reliable Cistus for zones 7b–8, tolerating the wet winters better than most species if drainage is adequate.
+Sharp winter drainage is required since waterlogged soil is more damaging than cold for this species.
+In the Pacific Northwest, this species is the most reliable Cistus for zones 7b-8, tolerating wet winters better than most relatives if drainage is adequate.
 Site on a south-facing slope or raised bed.Pruning

 Prune lightly after flowering in late June — trim new growth by one-third to maintain a compact shape.
-Do not cut into old, leafless wood, as regrowth is unreliable.
-Replace plants when they become leggy and open (typically after 10–15 years).
+Do not cut into old leafless wood since regrowth is unreliable.
+Replace plants when they become leggy and open (typically after 10-15 years).
 Tip-prune young plants in the first 2 years to encourage dense branching.Pruning Schedule

 J